 If the application does not support the use of a proxy, then a firewall configuration will have to be reviewed by Information Security.

-Users interested in the use of any non-proxy supporting software, including video conferencing systems, should contact firstname.lastname@example.org so that Information Security can review the requirements, approve, and implement.
+Users interested in using any non-proxy-supporting software, including video conferencing systems, should contact firstname.lastname@example.org so that Information Security can review the requirements, approve, and implement.

 Research Software Core

 The Research Software Core provides software to UT Southwestern faculty, students, and postdoctoral candidates at low or no cost.
 This is accomplished through bulk purchases and low cost buy-in for campus-wide licenses.
 The core is supported by the deans of the graduate and medical schools and by Information Resources.